Naifsul/test_/README.md

 We will do a comprehensive analysis to find the best used cars to attract customers so that our showrooms are among the best and we can achieve the company's goal and vision for development in the used car sectors

-Algorithms:
+## Algorithms:
 After we explore data, we will do data cleaning, pre-processing and delete the duplicate records and check if there are any null values then drop them.
 After that we will try to answer the questions we are looking for.

-#Questions:
+## Questions:
 1. What are the most popular used cars ?
-2.What is the most reliable feature that customers rely on when buying a used car ?
+2. What is the most reliable feature that customers rely on when buying a used car ?
-3.What is the average customer budget when buying a used car ?
+3. What is the average customer budget when buying a used car ?
-4.Can we add a powerful feature after or during the purchase of the used car that will enable us to gain more customers ?
+4. Can we add a powerful feature after or during the purchase of the used car that will enable us to gain more customers ?

-#Data Description:
+## Data Description:
 The data set is provided in .csv format,  contains information of price, transmission, model, mileage, fuel type, road tax, miles per gallon (mpg), and engine size.

 The data set was extracted from Kaggle https://www.kaggle.com/adityadesai13/used-car-dataset-ford-and-mercedes